ThomasChan/farahey/README.md

 ### Farahey

 This is a small utility that provides a means for "magnetizing" a set of elements such that no element overlaps another, and any two elements are at least some minimum distance apart.

 Currently, all elements are assumed to have the same "charge", which is to say that every element repels every other element.
 It is possible that a future version of this utility could allow for elements to possess different charges.

 ***** This project used to be called **jsMagnetize**.

-#### Demonstration

-You can see a demonstration [here](http://morrisonpitt.com/farahey).

 #### Dependencies

-Farahey has a dependency on [Biltong](https://github.com/sporritt/biltong).
-If you have [jsPlumb](https://github.com/sporritt/jsPlumb) in your page then Biltong is already available to you.
+Farahey has a dependency on [Biltong](https://github.com/jsPlumb/biltong).
+If you have [jsPlumb](https://github.com/jsPlumb/jsPlumb) in your page then Biltong is already available to you.

 #### Magnetizing

 In order to magnetize a set of elements, you need to provide several pieces of information:

 - a list of elements.
 This can be any "list-like" object, meaning it exposes a `length` property.
 - a function that can return the current offset for some element in the list.
 It doesn't matter what datatype this function takes as argument, as long as it matches the objects in the element list.
 - a function that can take some element in the list and a location for it, and apply that location to the element.
 - a function that can take some element in the list and return its id.
 - a function that can take some element in the list and return its size as a `[width,height]` array.

 Should you wish to make use of the `executeAtEvent` method you will also need to provide:

 - a container element.
 This is the element whose origin is being used calculate/set offsets.
 Ordinarily this will most likely be the parent of the elements you are magnetizing.
 - a function that can return the page offset of the container element.
 This is used to map the event's page location into the coordinate system used by your get/set functions.

-At this point you might be thinking this sounds kind of low-level - why didn't I just do all the offset-y type stuff using jQuery or something?  jQuery's in the demo page, right?
-So, I agree: it is indeed low level.
-I need it to be this way so that I can reuse it across several libraries.
-But I am considering the possibility of releasing library-specific wrappers around the magnetizer in the future.
-One possibility in jQuery land could be something like:
+At this point you might be thinking this sounds kind of low-level - why didn't I just do all the offset-y type stuff using jQuery or something?
+It is indeed low level.
+We need it to be this way so that we can reuse it across several libraries.

-    $("#myElement").magnetize({
-    	elements:$(".aChildOfMine"),
-    	continuous:true,
-    	padding:[10,10]
-    });

-...meaning magnetize all the child elements having class `aChildOfMine` in `#myElement` continuously as the user moves the mouse around.
-You can of course do this right now but it takes a bit more typing.

 ##### Origin

 Magnetization takes place with respect to an origin, which is an [x,y] value in your coordinate space.
 There are a few methods exposed on the magnetizer, each of which uses a different origin.

 ##### `execute([x,y])`